smartdevicelink/sdl_evolution/proposals/nnnn-rc-radio-climate-parameter-update.md

 This proposal changes the minimum index of HD radio sub-channels from 1 to 0.

-In addition, we propose to add a new parameter `climateEnable` to `ClimateControlData` to allow an application to power on or off climate control.
+In addition, we propose to add a new parameter `climateEnable` to `ClimateControlData` which will allow an application to power climate control on or off.

 ## Motivation

-SDL remote control shall allow a mobile application to know which HD sub-channel index has a signal so that the app can tune the HD radio to that sub-channel successfully.
+SDL remote control shall allow a mobile application to know which HD sub-channel index has a signal, so that the app can tune the HD radio to that sub-channel successfully.

-SDL remote control shall allow a mobile application to turn on/off the climate control if the vehicle supports it.
+SDL remote control shall allow a mobile application to turn the climate control on or off if the vehicle supports it.

 ## Proposed solution

-We propose to add a new parameter `availableHdChannels` to `RadioControlData` to allow an application to know what HD radio channel indexes are available.
+Add a new parameter `availableHdChannels` to `RadioControlData` to allow an application to know what HD radio channel indexes are available.

-We add a new parameter `climateEnable` to `ClimateControlData` to allow an application to power on or off climate control.
+Add a new parameter `climateEnable` to `ClimateControlData` to allow an application to power on or off climate control.

-We also change the minimum index of HD radio sub-channels from 1 to 0.
+In addition, the minimum index of HD radio sub-channels will need to be changed from 1 to 0.

 #### Mobile and HMI API